LucidtechAI/cradl-docs/get-started/create-a-dataset.md

 ### Upload documents to a dataset

-After creating a dataset, we can start uploading [documents](../concepts/documents.md) and assign them to it.
-Since we want to use the documents for training, we'll also assign [ground truth values](../concepts/documents.md#setting-ground-truths) to them.
-That way, the model will know what the desired output looks like while it's training.
-We'll make sure that the ground truth field names must match those in the field config we made for our model.
+We can now start uploading [documents](../concepts/documents.md) and assign them to our dataset.
+Since we want to use the documents for training, we'll also provide [ground truth values](../concepts/documents.md#setting-ground-truths) that will define the correct output for the model on each document.
+We'll have to make sure that the field name in the ground truth match those in the field config we made for our model.

 {% hint style="warning" %}
 It is important to have **correct** ground truths for each document we want to use for training.
 They are what will guide our model to making correct predictions.
 If there are mistakes in the ground truths, our model will learn to make those mistakes.